 I was born and raised in Sterling, Illinois, a small town about 15 miles from the birthplace of Ronald Reagan.
 My father was a business owner and my mother was a teacher who became a homemaker after I, the first of four, was born.
-My three brothers and I were raised as Cubs fans, never missed The Wonderful World of Disney on Sunday evening and spent long summer weekends on our grandparents’ farms, where we chased chickens, set up a playhouse in the corn crib and watched Lassie movies on a sheet tacked up to the wall above Potty Caine's' Rexall Drugstore.
+My three brothers and I were raised as Cubs fans, never missed The Wonderful World of Disney on Sunday evening and spent long summer weekends on our grandparents’ farms, where we chased chickens, set up a playhouse in the corn crib and watched Lassie movies on a sheet tacked up on the wall above Potty Caine's' Rexall Drugstore.
 Yes, pretty much the idealized Midwest childhood you’re imagining right now.

-I attended Boston University where I studied journalism with a group of good old boy, real deal journalists from the Boston Globe and the New York Times, including Scotty Reston and Anthony Lewis.
+I attended Boston University where I studied journalism with a group of real deal journalists from the Boston Globe and the New York Times, including James Reston and Anthony Lewis.
 When I graduated, I wanted to go back to the Midwest -- to Chicago.
 But during the time I was in college, Chicago had gone from a city with seven newspapers to a town with two.
-So I detoured into banking and commercial real estate by day and the MBA program at Northwestern by night.
+I detoured into banking and commercial real estate by day and the MBA program at Northwestern by night.
 I picked up lots of fodder for a future Great American Novel with customers like Mayor Richard J. Daley, Muhammad Ali, Bert Lance (yes, those are my initials on that loan document), and Ted Turner (I used to know how to calculate the economic value of a pitcher).

-I was also part of the volunteer talent pool that is the lifeblood of every school, Boy Scout den, literacy program and AIDs charity.
+I was also part of the volunteer talent pool that is the lifeblood of every school, Boy Scout den, literacy program and cancer research gala.
 (Did you know that studies show volunteer rates are highest among parents of children under eighteen?)
 I served as a volunteer or on the governing boards for Stanford University's Institute for Research on Women and Gender, Castilleja School, Bing Nursery School, Planned Parenthood and Stanford University Red Barn Equestrian Center.
 And I continue to volunteer today, most recently with the mentoring organization Chicago Scholars.

 Recommendations, Favorites and Best Bets…